 The sleepy British Virgin Islands attract select travelers who don’t mind spending a little fortune to enjoy the sound of silence in one of the most spectacular exotic scenery on the planet.
 Situated between the Caribbean Sea and the Atlantic, just east of Puerto Rico and only a few miles away from the glamorous US Virgin Islands, this archipelago of more than 50 islands does not cater for mass tourism.
 You’ll find no flashy casinos or mammoth resorts on these islands, especially since most of them are still uninhabited.
+Now sit back and enjoy this British Virgin Islands travel guide.

 The main island of Tortola is a harbor for gargantuan cruise ships, while the smaller ships halt at Virgin Gorda, the second biggest island of the archipelago.
 Tourists come here for the marvelous beaches, amazing water sports, and the feeling of utter solitude.
 If you’re not a big fan of nautical attractions but you enjoy watching the sea, prepare to spot dolphins and whales saying hi from a distance.